Naomi Osaka (TV series): Release

 The series had its world premiere at AFI Docs on June 22, 2021.
 It was released on Netflix on July 16, 2021.

 Reception

-On Rotten Tomatoes, the series holds an approval rating of 93% based on 14 critics and an average rating of 8.42/10.
-On Metacritic, it has a score of 76 out of 100 based on 12 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 92% based on 26 critics and an average rating of 7.30/10.
+The website's consensus reads: "Under director Garrett Bradley's thoughtful eye, Naomi Osaka is a nuanced, moving portrait of a young athlete learning how to navigate life on and off the court."
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 13 critics, indicating "generally favorable reviews".